Monash-FIT3170/Onboarder/USERGUIDE.md

   - Can configure global meeting link for google calendar interview invites.

 ### Applicant

 - **Primary responsibility**: Apply for team openings.
 - **Key actions**:
   - Non logged-in user.
   - Browse openings for student teams.
   - Submit applications for desired openings.
   - Can submit interview availability via email link if their application is accepted.
   - Gets sent a google calendar invite if an interview is successfully allocated (and team lead sends the email).

 ## Monash Authentication

 Onboarder uses **Monash University's secure login system** to ensure that only verified Monash students can access the platform.
 You must use your **Monash student email and password** to log in.
 This system guarantees that only Monash-affiliated users can participate.

-### How to Log In:
+### How to Log In

 1. Open the Onboarder platform.
 2. Click the **Login with Monash SSO** button.
 3. Enter your Monash student credentials when prompted.
 (If you have not used Onboarder before, it will automatically create an account for you)